Trust Region Policy Optimisation in Multi-Agent Reinforcement Learning: Multi-Agent Trust Region Learning

-\begin{restatable}{theorem}{matrpomonotonic} A sequence $\left(\boldsymbol{\pi}_{k}\right)_{k=0}^{\infty}$ of joint policies updated by Algorithm \ref{algorithm:theoretical-matrpo} has the monotonic improvement property, i.e., $\mathcal{J}(\boldsymbol{\pi}_{k+1})\geq \mathcal{J}(\boldsymbol{\pi}_{k})$ for all $k\in\mathbb{N}$. \end{restatable} For proof see Appendix \ref{appendix:analysis-training-the-matrpo}.
+Now we justify by the following theorm that Algorithm \ref{algorithm:theoretical-matrpo} enjoys monotonic improvement property. \begin{restatable}{theorem}{matrpomonotonic} A sequence $\left(\boldsymbol{\pi}_{k}\right)_{k=0}^{\infty}$ of joint policies updated by Algorithm \ref{algorithm:theoretical-matrpo} has the monotonic improvement property, i.e., $J(\boldsymbol{\pi}_{k+1})\geq J(\boldsymbol{\pi}_{k})$ for all $k\in\mathbb{N}$. \end{restatable} For proof see Appendix \ref{appendix:analysis-training-the-matrpo}.
 With the above theorem, we finally claim a successful introduction of trust region learning to MARL, as this generalises the monotonic improvement property of TRPO.
 Moreover, we take a step further to study the convergence property of Algorithm \ref{algorithm:theoretical-matrpo}.
 Before stating the result, we introduce the following solution concept.

-\begin{restatable}{definition}{NE} In a fully-cooperative game, a joint policy $\boldsymbol{\pi}_* = (\pi_*^1, \dots, \pi_*^n)$ is a Nash equilibrium (NE) if for every $i\in\mathcal{N}$, $\pi^i\in\Pi^i$ implies $\mathcal{J}\left(\boldsymbol{\pi}_*\right) \geq \mathcal{J}\left(\pi^i, \boldsymbol{\pi}_*^{-i}\right)$. \end{restatable}
+\begin{restatable}{definition}{NE} In a fully-cooperative game, a joint policy $\boldsymbol{\pi}_* = (\pi_*^1, \dots, \pi_*^n)$ is a Nash equilibrium (NE) if for every $i\in\mathcal{N}$, $\pi^i\in\Pi^i$ implies $J\left(\boldsymbol{\pi}_*\right) \geq J\left(\pi^i, \boldsymbol{\pi}_*^{-i}\right)$. \end{restatable}

 NE \citep{nash1951non} is a well-established game-theoretic solution concept.
 Definition \ref{definition:ne} characterises the equilibrium point at convergence for cooperative MARL tasks.
-Based on this, we have the following result that describes Algorithm \ref{algorithm:theoretical-matrpo}'s asymptotic convergent behaviour towards NE.
+Based on this, we have the following result that describes Algorithm \ref{algorithm:theoretical-matrpo}'s asymptotic convergence behaviour towards NE.